HuwCampbell/ivory/doc/design/terminology.md

  `Repository`                     | Describe the structure of the Ivory repository in terms of metadata and data `InputDataSet`                   | Represents data that needs to be loaded into ivory from an external location `OutputDataSet`                  | Represents data that should not be stored in ivory, which will be output to some other location.
- `Shadow*`                        | Generally represents syncing `Datasets` to HDFS to run specific map reduce jobs `ShadowRepository`               | A temporary (Shadow) repository on HDFS that is used whilst running map reduce jobs where data is imported or exported.
+ `Shadow*`                        | Primarily is where the "work" happens, and the types are specific enough to exclude the possibility of data being somewhere we can't do processing on.
+ `ShadowRepository`               | Represents a `Repository` which is specialized to only those stores that we can perform batch operations on.
+Right now this is only HDFS, in the future it may include other file systems or streaming processes.
  `ShadowInputDataSet`             | Represents the `InputDataSet` that will be loaded for any ivory operation on the `ShadowRepository`
  `ShadowOutputDataSet`            | Represents the `OutputDataSet` generated from any ivory operation on the `ShadowRepository` where the data needs to be exported outside of ivory
  ~~ShadowDataset~~                | There is no need for ~~ShadowDataset~~ as it is simply represented by the `ShadowRepository` which is synced to the `Repository`